Dkoutrintzes/Laser-Dot-Collaborative-Pygame-Environment/README.md

 # Laser-Dot-Collaborative-Pygame-Environment-
-Laser Dot game build in Pygame for collaboration games between agent and human.
+Laser Dot game is built in Pygame for collaboration games between agents and humans.

 ---
 3 arguments